newlatveria/BulkEmailCreator/README.md

 ## 📝 License

-MIT License - Feel free to use, modify, and distribute!
+Apache License Version 2.0 - Feel free to use, modify, and distribute!

 ## 🙏 Acknowledgments